 Current Text Level of Support Concerns Proposed changes, changes under discussion.
-Notes on concerns IG P The following process, definitions, and guidelines refer to Recommendation 20.
-Process Opposition must be objection based.
+Notes on concerns IG P The following process, definitions, and The following process, definitions, and guidelines refer to Recommendation 20.
+Process Process Opposition must be objection based.
 Determination will be made by a dispute resolution panel constituted for the purpose.
 The objector must provide verifiable evidence that it is an established institution of the community (perhaps like the RSTEP pool of panelists from which a small panel would be constituted for each objection).
-Guidelines The task of the panel is the determination of substa antial oppositio n. a) substantial In determining substantial the panel will assess the following: significant portion, community, explicitly targeting, implicitly targeting, established institution, formal existence, detriment. b) significant portion: In determining significant portion the panel will assess the balance between the level of objection submitted by one or more established institutions and the level of support provided in the application from one or more established institutions .
+Guidelines The task of the panel is the determinati on of substantial oppositio n. a) substantial In determining substantial the panel will assess the following: significant portion, community, explicitly targeting, implicitly targeting, established institution, formal existence, detriment. b) significant portion: In determining significant portion the panel will assess the balance between the level of objection submitted by one or more established institutions and the level of support provided in the application from one or more established institutions.
 The panel will assess significance proportionate to the explicit or implicit targeting. c) community Community should be interpreted broadly and will include for example an economic sector, a cultural community, or a linguistic community.
 It may also be a closely related community which believes it is impacted. d) explicitly targeting Explicitly targeting means there is a description of the intended use of the TLD in the application. e) implicitly targeting Implicitly targeting means that the objector makes an assumption of targeting or that the objector believes there may be confusion by users over its intended use. f) established institution An institution that has been in formal existence for at least 5 years.
 In exceptional cases, standing may be granted to an institution that has been in existence for fewer then 5 years.
-Exceptional circumstance include but are not limited to reorganisation, merger, or an inherently younger community.
-The following ICANN organizations are defined as established institutions: GAC, ALAC, GNSO, ccNSO, ASO.
+Exceptional circumstance include but are not limited to re- organisation, merger, or an inherently younger community.
+The following ICANN organizations are defined as established ins titutions: GAC, ALAC, GNSO, ccNSO, ASO.

 Current Text Level of Support Concerns Proposed changes, changes under discussion.
-Notes on concerns g) formal existence Formal existence may be demonstrated by: appropriate public registration, public historical evidence, validation by a government, intergovernmental organization, international treaty organisation or similar. h) detriment Evidence of detriment to the community or to users more widely must be provided.]
+Notes on concerns g) formal existence Formal existence may be demonstrated by: approprigovernment, intergovernmental organization, internation) detriment Evidence of detriment to the community or to users ational treaty org anisation or si imilar.
 IG P (cont'd) (ref text of IG P above) Broad Open concern on the part of some participants regarding use of detriment versus material harm.
 Word choice to be confirmed at July 26 meeting.
-Open question, was ["The objector must provide verifiable evidence that it is an established institution of the community and that there will be detriment to the legitimate rights or interests of the objecting community."] deleted from process section?
 IG Q ICANN staff will provide an automatic reply to all those who submit public comments that will explain the objection procedure Broad